Delaware Corporation and LLC Formation

 Can you supply me with a Reseller Permit Number or a Sales Tax ID?

-Since one of the main benefits of setting up your company in Delaware is that there is no State Sales Tax, it is not possible to supply you with a State Sales Tax ID or a Reseller Permit Number which are the same thing as I understand it.
+Since one of the main benefits of setting up your company in Delaware is that there is no State Sales Tax, so a State Sales Tax ID or a Reseller Permit Number which are the same thing as I understand it, don't exist in Delaware and you don't need them (bonus).
 Just explain to whoever asked for it that your company is setup in Delaware and there is no Sales Tax there so it is impossible to provide them with one, but you can provide them with your Federal Tax ID #, your EIN, which we can get for your company.
 This has always worked for our clients as far as we know.

 Do I have to file yearly Federal Income Tax returns in the US if I have a single-member LLC?